California Mountain Lions

 More than half of California is mountain lion habitat.
 Mountain lions generally exist wherever deer are found.
 They are solitary and elusive, and their nature is to avoid humans.

-Mountain lions prefer deer but, if allowed, they also eat pets and livestock.
+Mountain lions primarily eat deer, but, if allowed, they will prey on vulnerable pets and livestock.
 In extremely rare cases, even people have fallen prey to mountain lions.

-Help prevent deadly conflicts with these beautiful wild animals.
+Help prevent unwanted conflicts with these beautiful wild animals.
+Do your part, keep them wild.

 Living in Mountain Lion Country

-- Don’t feed deer; it is illegal in California and it will attract mountain lions.
+- Never feed deer or other wildlife; it is illegal to feed deer and other big game in California and it will attract mountain lions.

 - Deer-proof your landscaping by avoiding plants that deer like to eat.
-For tips, request A Gardener’s Guide to Preventing Deer Damage from DFG offices.
+For tips, request A Gardener’s Guide to Preventing Deer Damage from CDFW offices.

 - Trim brush to reduce hiding places for mountain lions.